 Independent Third Party Providers

-There are a number of independent companies, unaffiliated with a brand or even type of vehicle, which specialize in motorsport loans as a niche sector of the auto loan market.
+There are a number of independent companies, unaffiliated with a brand or even type of vehicle, which specialize in motorsport financing as a niche sector of the auto loan market.
 These companies can offer loans for most different leisure vehicles, and a variety of loan types; you are likely to have the widest range of options with these providers.
 Not every one of these companies is reputable (or stable), so it’s important to do your research before choosing a provider.

 Loans from Manufacturers